untool/untool/packages/yargs/README.md

 ### `configureCommand(definition)` ([sequence](https://github.com/untool/mixinable/blob/master/README.md#defineparallel))

-By implemention this method, your mixin can intercept and alter command configuration.
+By implementing this method, your mixin can intercept and alter command configuration.
 Its main purpose is to enable you to add arguments to commands defined by other mixins.

 ```javascript
 const { Mixin } = require('@untool/core');